Applying for Medicine Courses

 UKCAT – The UK Clinical Aptitude Test

-Registration will begin in June to take the test for entry in September 2012 and deferred entry in September 2013.
+Registration will begin in June to take the test for entry in September and deferred entry in September the following year.
 To register go to www.ukcat.ac.uk.
 You will need to pay by credit or debit card when you register.
-The test currently costs £75.
+The test currently costs £65 for tests taken in the EU between 2 July and 31 August and £87 for tests taken in the EU between 1 September and 2 October.
 A bursary may be available for those in certain circumstances.
 UKCAT will be able to advise you on this.

 Please remember that it is not a requirement for all medical schools, only the Schools and courses listed below.